+Submit

-Submit A workflow action button used by the initiator of a document to begin workflow routing for that transaction.
+A workflow action button used by the initiator of a document to begin workflow routing for that transaction.
 It moves the document (through workflow) to the next level of approval.
 Once a document is submitted, it remains in 'ENROUTE' status until all approvals have taken place.

+Superuser

-Superuser A user who has been given special permission to perform Superuser Approvals and other Superuser actions on documents of a certain Document Type.
+A user who has been given special permission to perform Superuser Approvals and other Superuser actions on documents of a certain Document Type.

+Superuser Approval

-Superuser Approval Authority given Superusers to approve a document of a chosen Route Node.
-A reviewers who are skipped are not sent Acknowledge Action Requests.
+Authority given Superusers to approve a document of a chosen Route Node.
+A Superuser Approval action bypasses approvals that would otherwise be required in the Routing.
+It is available in Superuser Document Search.
+In most cases, reviewers who are skipped are not sent Acknowledge Action Requests.